rt-works/spring-rest-docs-custom-snippets/blogpost/blogpost.md

     val contactKey: String
 )
 ```
-The handler takes the incoming request, deserializes JSON payload, handles it, responds with another JSON payload.
+The handler takes the incoming request, deserializes the JSON payload, handles it, responds with another JSON payload.

 ## Documentation generation
 To generate documentation, I use the following unit test: